jalombar/starsmasher/Blackollider/Readme.md

-# How to make collide a compact object with a star
+# How to collide a compact object with a star

 Before trying these simulations, you may want to practice with StarSmasher following the other tutorials.
 If you want to collide a compact object (a black hole, neutron star, or white dwarf modelled by a point mass) with a star, look here!